“The fact is, we still have bullies, and we still have victims who are trained not to stand up for themselves.”

 EXAMPLES OF WORKPLACE BULLYING

-The Crisis Prevention Institute (CPI) defines examples workplace bullying as “any negative behavior that demonstrates a lack of regard for other workers.
+The Crisis Prevention Institute (CPI) defines examples of workplace bullying as “any negative behavior that demonstrates a lack of regard for other workers.
 This can include a vast number of disrespectful behaviors including:

 - Purposely withholding business information